-There are many misconceptions when it comes to Parkinson’s disease (PD), so below we have compiled a list of the most common ones to help educate you on the truth of Parkinson’s.
+Unfortunately many well meaning people can develop misconceptions when it comes to Parkinson’s disease and Parkinson’s symptoms, so below we have compiled a list of the most common ones to help educate on the truth of Parkinson’s.

 Truth: While there are visible symptoms of Parkinson’s, there are non-visible symptoms of Parkinson’s disease as well.
 Non-visible symptoms include depression, dementia, anxiety, difficulty swallowing or chewing, increased salivation, low blood pressure, and fatigue.

 Misconception #2: Only elderly people are diagnosed with Parkinson’s disease.

 Truth: While most people are diagnosed with Parkinson’s when they are above the age of 50, some people will be diagnosed before this.
 According to Johns Hopkins Medicine, anyone diagnosed with Parkinson’s at an age “younger than 50 is considered young-onset Parkinson’s, or YOPD.”
 And according to the American Parkinson Disease Association, “About 10%-20% of those diagnosed with Parkinson’s disease are under age 50, and about half of those are diagnosed before age 40.”

 Misconception #3: Parkinson’s symptoms can rapidly progress in a few days or weeks.

 Truth: While symptoms can fluctuate, the typical progression of Parkinson’s is slow.
 According to the Mayo Clinic “In most cases, symptoms change slowly, with substantive progression taking place over the space of many months or years.”If your Parkinson’s symptoms worsen over a few days or weeks, it is important to see a doctor and identify the underlying cause of why this is happening.
 Common causes can be stress, different medications, lack of sleep, and dehydration.